CuneytKose/GoBot/README.md

-# GoBot: Website Uptime and Performance Monitoring
+# WebSentry: Website Uptime and Performance Monitoring

-GoBot is a simple, lightweight Go application that monitors the uptime and performance of specified websites.
+WebSentry is a simple, lightweight Go application that monitors the uptime and performance of specified websites.
 It sends notifications to a Telegram chat when a website is down or responding slowly.

 ## Features
 - Monitors multiple websites for uptime.